 LaGuardia, like JFK, is located in the borough of Queens and is 8 miles (13 km) from Midtown Manhattan.

-After decades of use without any major repairs, LaGuardia has just undergone six years of much-needed renovations.
+After decades of use without any major repairs, LaGuardia has just undergone six years of much-needed renovations to Terminal B.

 LaGuardia is now much easier to navigate and is also quite attractive!
 It is becoming the airport of choice for many domestic flyers.

-Delta’s new $4 billion terminal, completed in 2022, is destined to make LaGuardia the choice of airport for Delta flyers.
+Delta’s new $4 billion worth of renovations to Terminal C, completed in 2022, is destined to make LaGuardia the choice of airport for Delta flyers.

 Taking a combination of bus and subway, you can reach Midtown Manhattan in between 50 to 90 minutes.